-While your air conditioner is created to withstand the weather, including rain and hail damage, there are times when you need to call your AC maintenance technician to inspect possible damage.
-If your air conditioning unit sits in standing water, due to a torrential downpour or other unexpected issues, it can cause terrible damage to the moving parts and electrical pieces.
-The water usually has to reach about 15 inches in depth to affect your air conditioner, but if there has been any flooding whatsoever, call BW/Cook Service Experts Heating & Air Conditioning for an air conditioner inspection immediately.
+While your air conditioning unit is built to withstand the elements, including rain and storm damage, sometimes you need to call your AC repair technician to inspect possible damage.
+If your air conditioner sits in standing water, due to storms or other unexpected issues, it can cause serious damage to the moving parts and electrical sections.
+The water usually has to reach about a foot in depth to affect your air conditioning system, but if there has been any flooding at all, call BW/Cook Service Experts for an AC inspection immediately.

-For a full AC inspection and safety check, call BW/Cook Service Experts Heating & Air Conditioning today and we’ll make sure your air conditioner is working safely and efficiently.
-Help keep your family safe during storm season and make sure to follow these guidelines if your home is under a serious storm warning.
+For a full AC inspection and safety check, call BW/Cook Service Experts today and we’ll make sure your air conditioning unit is running safely and efficiently.
+Help keep your home safe during storm season and make sure to follow these guidelines if your area is under a serious storm warning.

 Student loan debt in the USA has been a growing issue for a very long time.
 Today’s total student debt soars over $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re thinking about your academic journey or counseling someone who is, it’s crucial to weigh the...
 Continue reading

 By Brian Sodoma, for Service Experts With autumn around the corner, homeowners will soon be planning for the cold months ahead.
 Cold weather puts additional demand on your heating and cooling system.
 To prepare your heating system for the heavy work it will need to do, scheduled HVAC maintenance...
 Continue reading

 The HVAC profession is in a constant state of change.
 With technological innovations and growing environmental concerns, the skills required of HVAC professionals are evolving faster than ever.
 Preparing to adapt and satisfy these new challenges is a must for anyone wanting to join the profession....
 Continue reading